Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Additional experimental results

 \subsection{Algorithm trained on a larger Hypergrid}

-We also evaluate the performance of TD-GFN in a more challenging setting with sparser rewards, using a larger \(20^4\) Hypergrid environment.
-As shown in Figure~\ref{fig:larger}, TD-GFN achieves strong performance across all four datasets, consistently and significantly outperforming COFlowNet.
+We evaluate the performance of TD-GFN in more challenging settings with sparser rewards, specifically using larger \(20^4\) and \(256^2\) Hypergrid environments.
+For the \(20^4\) task, as shown in Figure~\ref{fig:larger}, TD-GFN achieves strong performance across all four datasets, consistently and significantly outperforming COFlowNet.
+Furthermore, Figure~\ref{fig:256} demonstrates that in the \(256^2\) environment, TD-GFN successfully identifies all $4$ widely separated modes using only $100$ training trajectories.
+Notably, even when trained on the ``Bad'' dataset which contains only $3$ modes, our method effectively generalizes to discover the missing mode.